People Are Making ‘Whiskey Pickles’ and They’re the Greatest Thing Ever

 Via @delish/Tiktok.com (3)

 Lately, pickles have been all the rage—and with good reason!
-While we’ve always loved ’em in sandwiches and burgers, there’s no denying that the number of pickle-flavored foods we’ve seen lately takes this trend to a whole new level.
+While we’ve always loved ’em in sandwiches and burgers and depending on the pickle they can even be good for you, there’s no denying that the number of pickle-flavored foods we’ve seen lately takes this trend to a whole new level (speaking of trends, you’ll want to check out the genius pickle picker).
 Plus, it seems that every month, someone’s coming up with a new trick to make pickles even better.

 Lately, it’s been adding unexpected flavors or extras.
 For instance, taco pickles and ranch pickles have taken off, creating a taste that was both savory and sour.
 Meanwhile, while Kool-Aid pickles have been popular in the South for a while, and lately they’ve been making their way across TikTok.